Teacher decapitated in Paris suburb, France's anti-terror prosecutor says - NewsChannel 3-12

 Teacher decapitated in Paris suburb, France’s anti-terror prosecutor says

-A man decapitated a middle school teacher in a suburb of Paris on Friday afternoon and was later shot dead by police, France’s anti-terror prosecutor told CNN.
+A man decapitated a schoolteacher in a suburb of Paris on Friday afternoon and was later shot dead by police, France’s anti-terror prosecutor told CNN.

-The victim’s body was found in Éragny-sur-Oise, north-west of the French capital, the prosecutor’s office said.
+The victim’s body was found in Éragny-sur-Oise, northwest of the capital, according to the French National Anti-Terror Prosecutor’s office.
+The prosecutor’s office confirmed that the attacker was killed by police in the same area.

+The victim was a teacher at a secondary school in the region of Conflans-Sainte-Honorine, according to the prosecutor’s office.
+The teacher recently showed controversial caricatures depicting the Prophet Mohammed to his students, according to multiple French media outlets, including CNN affiliate BFMTV.

+According to French newspaper Le Monde, some Muslim parents complained to the school about the slain teacher’s decision to use one or more of the cartoons as part of a discussion about the Charlie Hebdo attacks.

+French President Emmanuel Macron, speaking at the scene, said the teacher had been the “victim of an Islamist attack.”

+The teacher was “killed because he was teaching students freedom of speech, the freedom to believe and not believe,” Macron said.

-Police have provided few other details about the attacker, the victim or the incident, which is being investigated by a prosecutor from the country’s anti-terror unit.
+Police have provided few other details about the attacker, the victim or the incident.
+The anti-terror prosecutor’s office, which has taken over the investigation of the attack, has not spoken publicly about a motive.

-French President Emmanuel Macron will travel to the town following an emergency meeting at the interior ministry, the Elysée Palace told CNN.

 Interior Minister Gerald Darmamin said on Twitter that he was “keeping himself directly informed” of the situation “from the crisis room (he) had opened, in liaison with the President of the Republic and the Prime Minister.”